affagard/ExData_Plotting1/CODEBOOK.md

 ## Reading data source
 A single script ```data.global.power.consumption.inc.R``` load  and read data source.
 It may be called in scripts with ```source("data.global.power.consumption.inc.R")```.
-To easy rewiewing, code of this script has been pasted in each script.
+To ease rewiewing, code of this script has been pasted in each script, as asked.

  * ```df_hpc```: Dataframe result of reading for Household Power Consumption
  	* ```date.time``` : POSIXlt, Date and time of the measure, format Y-m-d HH:MM:OS
  	* ```active.power``` : Numeric, instant active power drawn off